Evidence Level

 1

-Chitosan for Weight Loss — Meta-Analysis
+Chitosan for Weight Loss — Evidence Synthesis

-Pooled across 15 RCTs.
+Pooled across 15 clinical trials.

-Chitosan produced statistically significant but clinically MODEST reductions in body weight (-1.7 kg average), LDL cholesterol, and blood pressure vs placebo.
+Chitosan produced statistically significant but clinically modest reductions in body weight (-1.7 kg average), LDL cholesterol, and blood pressure vs placebo.
 Authors noted that high-quality trials showed smaller effects than low-quality trials, suggesting inflated estimates in earlier literature.
 Cochrane conclusion: minimal clinical relevance of chitosan for weight loss alone.

 Side effects and drug interactions